In this article, we are going to learn and implement an Artificial Neural Network(ANN) in Python.

-Let's compile the whole ANN before start running.
+Let's compile the whole ANN before starting to run.
 Here we use the stochastic gradient descent function as the optimizer. adam is one of the most used stochastic gradient descent functions.
 We choose binary_crossentropy as the loss function as this is a binary classification problem.

 # Compiling the ANN ann.compile(optimizer = 'adam', loss = 'binary_crossentropy', metrics = ['accuracy'])

 It's time to fit the classifier algorithm into our dataset. we take the number of iteration, nb_epoch to 100 which means the whole network will run a hundred times.